 It was in Atlanta when I was invited to speak at a CURE weekend conference that I announced to a group of bereaved parents that I would do another cookbook.
 Once I told them about it, I knew I had to be committed to the project.
 I worked on getting the word out.
 I created a special email account where folks could send their recipes so I would have an in box dedicated to the “cookbook only” email messages.
 Which printer to use?
 Which cover?
 Should there be art inside?
 So many decisions.

 When you compile a cookbook there are profound blessings along the way.
 First there are these priceless stories.
 I cried over many.
 The gratitude of those who submit recipes and memories are so dear.
 Then there is that action that many want to run from: editing.
 Editing to make the prose shine without taking away the essence of what the contributor supplied in the form of a memory and recipe—now that takes time.

 The end result is a not just a mere book, but a legacy where love and the love of food live on.
+After all, your health, mood and much more depend on your food and medicines that you take.
 A tribute to those who once graced our tables, a reason for a contributor to take the time to write and say, “What a lovely little book.
 I was quite moved by the memories of loved ones and the way that the sharing of their recipes provided a way to share those memories and honor their lives.
 You did a very good job with this.
 I do thank you for doing all the work of putting this together and for including me.
 It is all so positive and healing.”

 Memories Around the Table is an invitation to all to come join us at the table, to remember and to continue to tell the stories that shape who we are.